microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 1. `--deepspeed_transformer_kernel` flag is required for using HuggingFace or TensorFlow pretrained models.

-2. `--preln` flag can't be used with HuggingFace or TensorFlow pretrained models, since they are not using pre-layer-norm.
+2. `--preln` flag can't be used with HuggingFace or TensorFlow pretrained models, since they are using post-layer-norm.

-3. BingBertSquad will check the pretrained models have same vocab size, it can't work with this mismatch, either using a matched pretrained model or change BingBertSquad.
+3. BingBertSquad will check the pretrained models to have the same vocabulary size and won't be able to run if there is any mismatch.
+You should either use a matched pretrained model or change the BingBertSquad.

 ### Argument Parsing